MariaEdu-dp/MariaEdu-dp/README.md

 ## About me
-Hi, my name is Maria and I am student of Geography at Universidade Federal de São João del-Rei, Brazil.
+Hi, my name is Maria and I am student of Geography.
 Actually I study topics of Remote Sensing and your applications.

 ### My interests in Geography
 I study some specific topics, like: